daraghbyrne/diotlabs-v1/2-leds-continued/dimmer.md

 We’re going to use D0 again, so set up a variable that maps to that pin at the top of your sketch.

-Also add a variable that we’ll use to track the brightness of the LED called ledValue;
+Also add a variable that we’ll use to track the brightness of the LED called ledValue:

 ````

 // name the pins
 int ledPin = D0;

 // create a variable to store the
 // current brightness of the LED
 int ledValue = 0;

 ````

 #### Setup <code>setup()</code>